 What unites these different things?

 Well, that’ll be The Culture War.
 They say that politics is downstream of culture.
 In other words, if you want “your side to win” in politics you first have to win the culture.
 If your cultural values win hearts and minds, then political power should naturally follow.
 So the theory goes anyway.

 Gramsci argued that the Bolshevik revolution worked in Russia in 1917 because the state was powerful and civil society was weak.
 As such, a direct coup could be effective because there were no other significant institutions with political influence that needed to be overcome.
-In Western societies, by contrast, Gramsci observed the state is “only an outer ditch” behind which lies a robust and sturdy civil society.
-America, Britain and other western European countries would be tougher nuts to crack.
+In Western societies, by contrast, Gramsci observed the state is “only an outer ditch” behind which lies a robust civil society.
+This meant America, Britain and other western European countries would be tougher nuts to crack.